-Streamlined data access software, along with the tools that convert data into valuable information, enable operators to make swift, knowledgeable decisions.
+Streamlined data access software, along with the tools that convert data into valuable information, enables operators to make swift, knowledgeable decisions.
 This improves a database’s performance and efficiency.

 Applications of Database Management Software

 What is the function of a database management system?
 Following are some of the applications of DBMS based in different verticals: